 7. Magali Harvey

-Harvey has also played for her country in the fifteens.
+Harvey has also played for her country in the fifteenth.
 She helped Canada finish second in the 2014 Women’s Rugby World Cup.

 She won the IRB Women’s Player of the Year award in 2014.

-Harvey went to the Women’s Rugby World Cup in 2014 to play for Canada.
-She won the IRB Women’s Player of the Year award in 2014, making her the first Canadian to do so.
+Harvey attended the 2014 Women’s Rugby World Cup to play for Canada.
+She was the first Canadian to win the IRB Women’s Player of the Year award.

 Magali Harvey’s Short Profile